FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments

-\myparagraph{Existing Attack} We run the existing C\&W attack~\cite{Carlini17} in order to measure the feasibility of adversarial examples.
-While the attack reaches 98\% success at distance 20 (for the balanced case), the resulting adversarial examples are outside the feasibility region.
-An example is included in Table~\ref{tab:cw}, showing that the average number of connections is not equal to the total number of connections divided by the number of IPs.
-Additionally, the average ratio of received bytes over sent bytes is not equal to maximum and minimum values of ratio (as it should be when the number of IPs is 1).

 \myparagraph{\system\ Projected attack results} We evaluate the success rate of the attack with Projected objective first for balanced classes (1:1 ratio).
 We compare in Figure~\ref{fig:proj_rand} the attack against the two baselines.
 The attacks are run on 412 \mal\ testing examples classified correctly by the \ffnn.
-The Projected attack improves both baselines, with Baseline 2 performing much worse, reaching success rate 57\% at distance 20, and Baseline 1 having success 91.7\% compared to our attack (98.3\% success).
-This shows that the attacks is still performing reasonably if feature selection is done randomly, but it is very important to add perturbation to features consistent with the optimization objective.
+The Projected attack improves both baselines, with Baseline 2 performing much worse, reaching success rate of 57\% at a distance of 20, and Baseline 1 has a success of 91.7\% compared to our attack (98.3\% success).
+This shows that the attacks are still performing reasonably if feature selection is done randomly, but it is very important to add perturbation to features consistent with the optimization objective.

-We also measure in Figure~\ref{fig:proj_roc} the decrease of the model’s performance before and after the evasion attack at different perturbations (using 500 \mal\ and 500 \ben\ examples not used in training).
-While AUC score is 0.87 originally, it drastically decreases to 0.52 under evasion attack at perturbation 7.
+We also measure in Figure~\ref{fig:proj_roc} the decrease in the model’s performance before and after the evasion attack at different perturbations (using 500 \mal\ and 500 \ben\ examples not used in training).
+While the AUC score is 0.87 originally, it drastically decreases to 0.52 under evasion attack at perturbation 7.
 This shows the significant degradation of the model’s performance under evasion attack.